 Phone: 905 688 5550 x5279

-Adviser for the departments of Dramatic Arts, English, Centre for Digital Humanities and Interactive Arts and Sciences, Medieval and Renaissance Studies, Music, Studies in Arts and Culture, and Visual Arts
+Advisor for the departments of Dramatic Arts, Game Design, Interactive Arts and Sciences, Music, Studies in Arts and Culture and Visual Arts.

 905 688 5550 x3842